Novocaine

 Is Novocaine Based on a True Story?

-Novocaine draws from real criminal cases and investigative records.
-As a comedy, crime, thriller film directed by David Atkins, the production explores how real events can be adapted into a dramatic narrative.
+Yes, Novocaine draws from real criminal cases and investigative records.
+Directed by David Atkins and starring Steve Martin, this comedy, crime, thriller film explores how real events have been adapted into a dramatic narrative.

 The film takes creative liberties to strengthen its narrative.
 Certain scenes are likely dramatized to enhance emotional impact.